NanaFernandes/NanaFernandes/README.md

 # 👩‍💻 Ana Fernandes 🎨

-Hello, I am Ana Carolina Fernandes and I would like to give you a tour of my interests and hobbies.
+Hello, I'm Ana Carolina Fernandes, and I'm excited to take you on a tour of my interests and hobbies.

 ## 📚 Education
 - Computer Technician Degree (IFMG - 2016/2018)